snapADDY/snapaddy-mapping-doc/_posts/2020-11-08-variables.md

   {{ gender }}
 </td>
 <td style="max-width: 100px;padding-bottom: 0px;">
-  depends on the salutation-field in the DataQuality<br>
-  returns -1 when nothing is selected<br>
+  returns -1 when no gender could be determined<br>
-  returns 0 when male salutation is selected (DE: "Herr"; EN: "Mr.")<br>
+  returns 0 when DataQuality determines the contact to be male<br>
-  returns 1 when female salutation is selected (DE: "Frau"; EN: "Ms.")
+  returns 1 when DataQuality determines the contact to be female
 </td>
 </tr>